ltroper/SpringBoot-CRUD-K8s/README.md

 - A running Kubernetes cluster (we are using Linode Kubernetes Engine, but any Kubernetes distribution will work).
 - `kubectl` configured to interact with your cluster.
-- Docker installed for building the Spring Boot application's image.

 ## Step 1: Setting Up the MySQL Database